fabric8io/docker-maven-plugin/README.md

 * `<formats>` are ignored, the assembly will allways use a directory when preparing the data container (i.e. the format is fixed to `dir`)
 * The `<id>` is ignored since only a single assembly descriptor is used (no need to distinguish multiple descriptors)

+## Cleanup

+Various configuration parameters of this plugin are available for cleaning up after a build:

+* `keepRunning` specifies that the container should not be stopped after the build.
+Obviously, the container and any data image created will be left alone as well.
+This option is especially useful when given as command line option `-Ddocker.keepRunning` for doing some debugging or developing integration tests.

+* `keepContainer` tells the plugin to not remove the container created from the image after the build (the container is stopped, though).
+If a merged container was created via the option `mergeData` then this container will remain as well as the on-the-fly created image this container belongs to.
+This is useful for post-mortem analysis of the container by e.g. looking at the logs.
+This option can be switched on with `-Ddocker.keepContainer`.
+If a separate data container is used, this data container and its image will stay as well.

+* `keepData` finally can be used to keep only the data container, but the other container should be be removed.
+This option has only an effect if `keepContainer` is `false`.
+That way, the created artifacts can be kept even after the build.

 ## Examples